 1. Encouragement: It helps to know that someone else relates to the struggles you go through when writing gets tough.
 Keeping your worries bottled up is only going to be detrimental to yourself.
 Don’t be afraid to speak with others about these concerns.
 You can count on them encouragement and tips.
 Kind words can go a long way in giving you the boost you need to keep motivated.

-2. Advice: Your family and friends will tell you your book is perfect.
-Let’s face it: no book is perfect.
-There is always room for improvement.
+2. Advice: Let’s face it: no book is perfect: there is always room for improvement.
 Fellow writers can offer their opinions on how they would approach different elements in your book and help you work out the kinks.
-They can also explain their own personal experiences when it comes to writing, editing and publishing.
+They can also explain their own personal experiences when it comes to writing, editing, and publishing.
 Constructive criticism like this can become a valuable asset in your writing journey because advice is one of the most valuable thing a writer can get.

 3. Friendship: The most important aspect of being in a writing community is the potential friendships you can form.
 Being able to talk and laugh with people who share similar interests is great.
 Sharing stories about your writing fails and accomplishments with others who have been there too helps to form strong bonds.
-If you are in a group long enough, you may even develop long-lasting friendships through a writing community.
+If you are in a group long enough, you may even develop long-lasting friendships.

 1. NaNoWriMo: National Novel Writing Month is an annual event that takes place during the month of November.
 The goal is to write a 50,000-word novel in the span of 30 days.
 You can connect with fellow writers on social media sites by using the NaNoWriMo hashtag.